elephantscale/es-training-new/deep-learning/generic/DL-Concepts.md

 <img src="../../assets/images/deep-learning/epoch-1.png" alt="XXX image missing" style="width:30%;float:right;"/><!-- {"left" : 8.45, "top" : 1.28, "height" : 2.39, "width" : 1.74} -->

  * One **Epoch** means when an entire dataset passed forward and backward exactly ONCE
-    - Restaurant Example : Entire table's meal is sent back once and re-delivered
+    - Restaurant Example: Entire table's meal is sent back once and re-delivered
  * Why do we need more than one epoch?
     - Optimizer algorithms try to adjust the weights of neural networks  based on training data
     - Just one-pass isn't enough to tweak the weights